 This works similarly if you’re married.
 If you and your spouse jointly file your taxes, you can gift up to $32,000 per year.
 That means you and your spouse could theoretically gift $32,000 to each of your grandchildren, another $32,000 to each of your children, and $32,000 to all of your nieces and nephews in one year without having to pay the Gift Tax — or even report the gifts.

-In addition to your annual limit, you also have a lifetime exemption of $12.06 million.
+In addition to your annual limit, you also have a lifetime exemption of $12.92 million (as of 2023).
 Every time you go above your annual Gift Tax limit, the excess amount you’ve given will start to get tallied up against your lifetime exemption.
 If you go above your lifetime exemption, you’ll need to start paying taxes on future gifts to grandchildren.

 What is the Best Way to Give Money to a Grandchild?

 As a grandparent, it’s important that you understand all of the tax implications of your monetary gifts to grandchildren before you pass on your wealth.
 But it’s also vital that you have a firm grasp of all the options available to you regarding how you pass on that wealth.

 There is a wide range of investment vehicles that you can use to gift money to grandchildren — but each option inevitably comes with its own advantages and disadvantages.
 To help you get started, let’s break down a few of the most common vehicles grandparents use to give money to their grandkids.